-Vishnupriya, Manimekalai, and Baskar Babujee [2478] prove that bistars, trees obtained by adding a pendent edge to a vertex adjacent to the end point of a path, and trees obtained subdividing each edge of a star have edge bimagic total labelings.
-Prathap and Baskar Babujee [1845] obtain all possible edge magic total labelings and edge bimagic total labelings for the star $K{1,n}$.
-Magic labelings of directed graphs are discussed in [1576] and [438].
+Vishnupriya, Manimekalai, and Baskar Babujee [2855] prove that bistars, trees obtained by adding a pendent edge to a vertex adjacent to the end point of a path, and trees obtained subdividing each edge of a star have edge bimagic total labelings.
+Prathap and Baskar Babujee [2113] obtain all possible edge magic total labelings and edge bimagic total labelings for the star $K{1,n}$ .
+Jayasekaran1 and Flower [1155] proved that the shadow graph and the splitting graph of paths stars and cycles are edge trimagic total and super edge trimagic total.